 Loch Lomond sits at the heart of Scotland’s first national park with mountains towering over the UK’s largest inland stretch of water!
 The area packs in more views than you can shake a stick at with Ben Lomond dominating the skyline at a whopping 974 metres high!

 Key attractions include Loch Lomond Shores shopping complex, the Sea Life Aquarium and Balloch Castle Country Park.
-The oak woodlands around the loch are as ancient as time itself and home to wildlife including red deer and pine martens.
+The oak woodlands around the loch are ancient and home to wildlife including red deer and pine martens.

-While our dog is perfectly happy walking the same route like a million times, it doens’t hurt to give them a bit of a holiday.
+While our dog is perfectly happy walking the same route a million times, it doesn’t hurt to give them a bit of a holiday.
 And they’ll love Loch Lomond.
-The endless walking trails means they can sniff, pee and run until they’re hearts are content.
+The endless walking trails means they can sniff, pee and run until their hearts are content.
 Many self catering lodges welcome dogs with some even providing dog beds and treats.

 The Loch Lomond Arms Hotel in Luss has a dog-friendly bar area where you can grab lunch after walkies and their beer garden is the perfect spot for pet owners too.